u1034266/favourite-marvel-character-api-bundle/README.md

 ## Optional Improvements
 Whilst this feature is cool and lightweight, some cool-to-have improvements may include:
 * Building DataWrappers
-* User registration functionality (currently their is only one user.
+* User registration functionality (currently there is only one user.
 Ie. admin user)

 ## Additional info